-Modules Two: This section presents community-specific chapters that summarize current needs and applied solutions for groups ranging from Native Hawaiians to individuals with disabilities, each authored or co-authored by one or more members of the community being discussed.
+Modules Two: This section presents community-specific chapters that summarize current needs and applied solutions for groups ranging from indigenous Hawaiians to individuals with disabilities, each authored or co-authored by one or more members of the community being discussed.

 Module Three: This section finishes its previous discussions on population perspectives.
 It also presents a discussion of the importance of cultural humility and a summary of where the field of health equity is poised to go from here.
-An intersectionality perspective is interwoven throughout the section (and overall text) to help affirm that all people are an assemblage of multiple cultural identities, each of which may be subject to health equity concerns.
+An intersectionality perspective is interwoven throughout the section (and overall text) to examine ways in which all people experience an assemblage of multiple social categories, each of which may be subject to health equity concerns.